Denis Doulgeropoulos

 Fall is the time when many high school seniors narrow their college lists and start applying to colleges.
 One question that is often front and center on the minds of families is “how much will it cost?”
 To help answer that question, you can use a net price calculator, which is available on every college website.

-How a net price calculator works.
-A net price calculator can help families measure a specific college’s true cost by providing an estimate of how much grant aid a student might expect based on his or her financial information and academic profile.
-A college’s sticker price minus grant aid equals a student’s net price, or out-of-pocket cost.
+A net price calculator helps families estimate a college’s true cost.
+Furthermore, it calculates expected grant aid based on a student’s financial details and academic profile.
+Consequently, the college’s sticker price minus estimated grants equals the student’s net price, or out-of-pocket cost.

 This information is not intended as tax, legal, investment, or retirement advice or recommendations, and it may not be relied on for the purpose of avoiding any federal tax penalties.
 You are encouraged to seek guidance from an independent tax or legal professional.
 The content is derived from sources believed to be accurate.
 Neither the information presented nor any opinion expressed constitutes a solicitation for the purchase or sale of any security.
 This material was written and prepared by Broadridge Advisor Solutions. © 2021 Broadridge Financial Solutions, Inc.